Tile: Europe

-There are several other types of traditional tiles that remain in manufacture, for example the small, almost mosaic, brightly colored zellige tiles of Morocco and the surrounding countries.
-With exceptions, notably the Porcelain Tower of Nanjing, decorated tiles or glazed bricks do not feature largely in East Asian ceramics.

-Modern Europe

 The Victorian period saw a great revival in tilework, largely as part of the Gothic Revival, but also the Arts and Crafts Movement.
 Patterned tiles, or tiles making up patterns, were now mass-produced by machine and reliably level for floors and cheap to produce, especially for churches, schools and public buildings, but also for domestic hallways and bathrooms.
 For many uses the tougher encaustic tile was used.
 Wall tiles in various styles also revived; the rise of the bathroom contributing greatly to this, as well as greater appreciation of the benefit of hygiene in kitchens.
 William De Morgan was the leading English designer working in tiles, strongly influenced by Islamic designs.

 Since the Victorian period tiles have remained standard for kitchens and bathrooms, and many types of public area.

+Panot is a type of outdoor cement tile and the associated paving style, both found in Barcelona.
+In 2010, around 5,000,000 m2 of Barcelona streets were panot-tiled.

-Portugal and São Luís continue their tradition of azulejo tilework today, with azulejos used to decorate buildings, ships, and even rocks.
+Portugal and São Luís continue their tradition of azulejo tilework today, with tiles used to decorate buildings, ships, and even rocks.